 Collage of photos showing Larry Itliong.

-Larry Itliong and Cesar Chavez were pivotal figures in the American labor movement, renowned for their tireless efforts to improve the lives of farmworkers.
+Larry Itliong and Al Rojas were pivotal figures in the American labor movement, renowned for their tireless efforts to improve the lives of farmworkers.

 Larry Itliong, born in the Philippines in 1913, immigrated to the United States at the age of fifteen.
 He worked in various labor-intensive jobs across the country, gaining firsthand experience of the harsh conditions faced by migrant workers.
 Itliong became a prominent labor organizer, advocating for Filipino and other immigrant farmworkers.
 He played a crucial role in initiating the Delano Grape Strike of 1965, rallying Filipino farmworkers to strike for better wages and working conditions.
 His leadership and organizing skills were instrumental in the early stages of the strike.